 12. Manganese

-One 2007 study found that participants who ate a diet low in manganese had a higher risk of anovulatory cycles.
-Another study in rats suggested that manganese impacts ovulation by its effect on the brain.
-In this study, rats that received manganese injections in their brains produced higher levels of luteinizing hormone (LH).
-LH is a hormone necessary for ovulation.
+A 2007 study found that women consuming diets low in manganese had higher rates of anovulatory cycles, cycles without ovulation.
+Animal research suggests manganese impacts ovulation through its effects on the hypothalamus and pituitary gland.
+In one study, rats receiving manganese produced higher levels of luteinizing hormone (LH), the hormone surge that triggers ovulation.

 Should I take a fertility vitamin supplement?